mmittal2/ASP_Calculator/README.md

 Instructions to Run Code:
-Run the UI.java file and follow the instructions to use the calculator.
+Run the SwingUI2.java file and press the 'Get Instructions' button to view the instructions.

 Citations: